riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 are not able to learn very complicated or long history patterns).

-To capture more branches and more complicated branching behaviors, BOOM provides support for a “Backing Predictor", or BPD (see :numref:`backing-predictor-unit`).
+To capture more branches and more complicated branching behaviors, BOOM provides support for a “Backing Predictor", or BPD.

 The BPD’s goal is to provide very high accuracy in a (hopefully) dense area.
 The BPD only makes taken/not-taken predictions; it therefore relies